Canon G7 X vs Sony WX800

 Both the G7X and the WX800 have zoom lenses built in.
 The G7X has a 24-100mm f/1.8-2.8 optic and the WX800 offers a 24-720mm f/3.5-6.4 (focal lengths in full frame equivalent terms).
 Hence, the Canon and Sony provide the same view at the wide-angle end, but the Sony has more tele-photo reach at the long end.
 The G7X offers the faster maximum aperture.

 The G7X writes its imaging data to SDXC cards, while the WX800 uses SDXC or Memory Stick PRO Duo cards.
 The G7X supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the WX800 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X and Sony Cyber-shot DSC-WX800 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The WX800 is a recent model that features in the current product line-up of Sony.
-In contrast, the G7X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the G7X and the WX800 have been discontinued, but can regularly be found used on ebay.
+The G7X was replaced by the Canon G7 X Mark II, while the WX800 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon G7 X or the Sony WX800 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.